Bell's palsy: Pathophysiology

 Bell's palsy is the result of a malfunction of the facial nerve (cranial nerve VII), which controls the muscles of the face.
-Facial palsy is typified by inability to move the muscles of facial expression.
+Facial palsy is typified by an inability to move the muscles of facial expression.
 The paralysis is of the infranuclear/lower motor neuron type.

 It is thought that as a result of inflammation of the facial nerve, pressure is produced on the nerve where it exits the skull within its bony canal (the stylomastoid foramen), blocking the transmission of neural signals or damaging the nerve.
 Patients with facial palsy for which an underlying cause can be found are not considered to have Bell's palsy per se.
 Possible causes of facial paralysis include tumor, meningitis, stroke, diabetes mellitus, head trauma and inflammatory diseases of the cranial nerves (sarcoidosis, brucellosis, etc.).
 In these conditions, the neurologic findings are rarely restricted to the facial nerve.
 Babies can be born with facial palsy.
 In a few cases, bilateral facial palsy has been associated with acute HIV infection.

 In some research, the herpes simplex virus type 1 (HSV-1) has been identified in a majority of cases diagnosed as Bell's palsy through endoneurial fluid sampling.
 Other research, however, identified, out of a total of 176 cases diagnosed as Bell's palsy, HSV-1 in 31 cases (18%) and herpes zoster in 45 cases (26%).

 In addition, HSV-1 infection is associated with demyelination of nerves.
-This nerve damage mechanism is different from the above-mentioned—that edema, swelling and compression of the nerve in the narrow bone canal is responsible for nerve damage.
-Demyelination may not even be directly caused by the virus, but by an unknown immune response.
+This nerve damage mechanism is different from the above-mentioned—that edema, swelling, and compression of the nerve in the narrow bone canal are responsible for nerve damage.
+Demyelination may not even be directly caused by the virus but by an unknown immune response.

 Diagnosis

-Bell's palsy is a diagnosis of exclusion, meaning it is diagnosed by elimination of other reasonable possibilities.
+Bell's palsy is a diagnosis of exclusion, meaning it is diagnosed by the elimination of other reasonable possibilities.
 By definition, no specific cause can be determined.
 There are no routine lab or imaging tests required to make the diagnosis.
 The degree of nerve damage can be assessed using the House-Brackmann score.

 One study found that 45% of patients are not referred to a specialist, which suggests that Bell's palsy is considered by physicians to be a straightforward diagnosis that is easy to manage.

 Other conditions that can cause similar symptoms include herpes zoster, Lyme disease, sarcoidosis, stroke, and brain tumors.